The African Arrivals to El Rio de la Plata

-Host: Hello everyone welcome to AFROSAYA the Afro-Latino Podcast.
+Host: Hello everyone welcome to AFROSAYA The Afro-Latino Podcast.
 Today in our show, we will start talking about what we intended from the beginning of this podcast, Blackness in the Americas.
-We will start talking about Afro-Latinos and a little bit of history, music, culture and more.
-Today we will start with ARGENTINA and the Afro-Argentines
+We will start talking about Afro-Latinos and their history, music, culture and more.
+Today we will start with Argentina and Afro-Argentines

 Once again welcome to Afrosaya, the Afro-Latino Podcast.
 I’m Alex Gutierrez.
 Today in our show, we will start with Argentina.
 This beautiful country is located in South America.
 The official name is República del Argentina and it shares borders with Chile, Bolivia, Paraguay, Brazil and Uruguay.

 Argentina is the eight largest country in the world.
 It’s a Spanish speaking country and the capital city is Buenos Aires.
 Argentina is a very complex society.
 Imagine trying to understand Afro-Argentinians who are ARGENTINEAN people of Sub-Saharan African-descent.
 According to the census of 2010, 0.37% of the population identify as Afro-Argentine

 As Afro-Bolivian, I always assumed that Black people live in all of the Americas.
 Even thought, this is something that you won’t learn in schools.
 It is very unfortunate that in Argentina, there is this common believe that ARGENTINES are the whites people in Latin America and that they are straight descendants from Europeans, which it could be true, but my point is that Argentinians need to recognize that Black people who arrived in Argentina a while ago, are also part of Argentina.

 This systematic racial discrimination have been reported for many organizations. and I would like to share a report produced by TELESUR a multinacional television based in Venezuela, but has its branches in many other Latin American countries.